rajubairi07/Scratch-Detection/README.md

 └── requirements.txt        # List of Python dependencies

 What I've Done
-This project involved several key stages, from data preparation to model deployment:
+This project involved several key stages, from data preparation to model testing:

 Data Sourcing and Structuring: I organized the dataset into train and test folders, further subdivided into good (no defects) and bad (with scratches) categories.
 I created corresponding pixel-perfect masks for every "bad" image, which are essential for training the segmentation model.